international employment law firm alliance L&E Global

 • Direct vs. Indirect Discrimination

-Human rights legislation prohibits both direct and indirect or discrimination.
+Human rights legislation prohibits both direct and indirect or constructive discrimination.
 Obviously, a rule or policy that is overtly discriminatory will offend human rights legislation.
 For example, a job advertisement indicating that no women need apply would likely be viewed as direct discrimination on the basis of sex.
 A policy that all employees must be available to work on Sundays may constitute indirect or constructive discrimination, as this seemingly “neutral” rule may have a differential and adverse impact on employees based on their creed or religion.

 A rule or policy that is directly discriminatory will not be permissible unless an exemption under the relevant statute applies.
 For example, some religious, educational or social institutions or organisations that are primarily engaged in serving the interests of persons identified by race, sex, creed, etc. may give preference in employment to persons similarly identified if such preference is reasonable and bona fide in light of the nature of the employment.
 Direct discrimination is therefore only permissible in rare circumstances.
 Indirect or constructive discrimination may, however, be permissible only where the requirement is reasonable and bona fide in the circumstances, and where providing accommodation to the affected individual or group would cause undue hardship to the employer.
 Undue hardship is determined based on factors of cost, outside sources of funding, and health and safety, and is a very high threshold for employers to meet.
 In many cases, the employer will be required to provide some form of accommodation to the affected employee or group of employees by, for example, allowing for some scheduling flexibility for employees based on employees’ religious observance.